 A few examples of popular topics include confidentiality, ability to consent and always acting in the patient’s best interests.
 You may be presented with scenarios to work through, and preparing for these is important.

-By practising speaking out loud and discussing dilemmas with friends/family, you will feel much more comfortable on the day of your interview!
+By practising speaking out loud and discussing dilemmas with friends/family, you will feel much more comfortable on the day of your interview.

 Learn how to analyse data presented to you

-As well as their role as a practitioner and professional, doctors are required to be competent scientists and scholars.
+As well as their role as a practitioner and professional, Doctors are required to be competent scientists and scholars.

 As part of this, the MMI circuit may test your ability to critically analyse data.
 By having a structure to go through, your response will be much more coherent and impress the examiners.
-It is always good to start by describing the type of data you have been presented first, so that the examiners know you understand what you are looking at.
+It is always good to start by describing the type of data you have been presented with first, so that the examiners know you understand what you are looking at.

-For example, if you are given a graph showing the mortality rate over 10 years, tell them this!
+For example, if you are given a graph showing the mortality rate over 10 years, tell them this.
 Only after you have explained what the data is should you try to interpret it.
 Using words such as positive/negative correlation, upwards/downwards trend will show you have understood the data well.

 For further context, you may want to read this article on 5 Things You Might Not Know About Buckingham Medical School.